bennycheung/bennycheung.github.io/_posts/2018-07-01-deep-learning-on-text-data.md

 ## <a name="train_model"></a>Train Model with Keras

 To keep focus, we shall not divert to explain keras deep learning framework.
-Interested reader should consult the book by Antonio Gulli & Sujit Pal, *Deep Learning with Keras*.
+Interested reader should consult the book by Antonio Gulli & Sujit Pal, [Deep Learning with Keras](https://www.packtpub.com/big-data-and-business-intelligence/deep-learning-keras).

 ### Prepare Data Set
-Even more data preparation! we need to reformat the tweets into the suitable for keras layers.
+Even more data preparation! we need to reformat the tweets into the suitable vector format for the keras layers to consume.

 The following vectors are constructed,